A single question in the vast fabric of existence has captured people's attention throughout all eras and civilizations:

 .Existentialists such as Jean-

-Paul Sartre argued that there is no fundamental meaning to existence and that people have to make their own meaning by their decisions and deeds.According to this viewpoint, people have great deal of responsibility to create their own lives and break free from social norms and preconceived notions.
+Paul Sartre argued that there is no fundamental meaning to existence and that people have to make their own meaning by their decisions and deeds.According to this viewpoint, people have a great deal of responsibility to create their own lives and break free from social norms and preconceived notions.

 On the other hand,

-religious and spiritual beliefs frequently suggest that there is divine design or greater purpose that underlies the meaning of life.For some, it means seeking spiritual enlightenment or salvation, adhering to moral standards, and aligning oneself with religious teachings.In this context, seeking a meaningful life frequently entails commitment, service, and observance of particular beliefs or customs.
+religious and spiritual beliefs frequently suggest that there is a divine design or greater purpose that underlies the meaning of life.For some, it means seeking spiritual enlightenment or salvation, adhering to moral standards, and aligning oneself with religious teachings.In this context, seeking a meaningful life frequently entails commitment, service, and observance of particular beliefs or customs.

 In addition,

-psychological viewpoints add to the conversation about the purpose of life.Prominent psychiatrist and Holocaust survivor Viktor Frankl developed logotherapy, emphasizing the significance of giving one's suffering meaning.He suggested that even in the most difficult circumstances, people may find meaning in their interactions with others, their life experiences, and their contributions to the larger good.In addition, cultural factors have big impact on how we interpret the purpose of life.
+psychological viewpoints add to the conversation about the purpose of life.Prominent psychiatrist and Holocaust survivor Viktor Frankl developed logotherapy, emphasizing the significance of giving one's suffering meaning.He suggested that even in the most difficult circumstances, people may find meaning in their interactions with others, their life experiences, and their contributions to the larger good.In addition, cultural factors have a big impact on how we interpret the purpose of life.

 Diverse values,